-The materials included in Grade 7 English 3D Language Launch Volume 1 include opportunities for multilingual learners to engage in interactive activities and discussions that simultaneously develop language and conceptual understandings.
-These resources include a document for teachers: Essential Routines, Structuring Productive Partner Interactions, that successfully sets up classroom processes and procedures for effective partner interactions.
-The materials for each unit include a section for partner discussion which encourages student collaboration.
-An example of this partner collaboration is found in Unit 5, Lesson 2, The Ecosystem, where students are asked to tell their partner the most important part of an ecosystem.
+The materials included in Grade 8 English 3D Language Launch Volume 1 include opportunities for multilingual learners to engage in interactive activities and discussions to simultaneously develop language and conceptual understandings.
+The resources include a document for teachers, Essential Routines: Structuring Productive Partner Interactions, that helps to successfully set up classroom processes and procedures for effective partner interactions.
+The materials for each unit include a section for partner discussion as found in Unit 2: Class Acts, when students are asked to tell their partner what they do at school.

-The materials for English 3D, Language Launch Volume 1 Grade 7 is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
+The materials for Language Launch Volume 1 Grade 8 is reflective of an asset-based approach and supports multilingual learners to use their experiences, linguistic and cultural backgrounds and intersectional identities in multiple ways.
 The Teacher Resources section contains a printable Teaching Guide for each unit.
-The Teaching Guide includes a section called, "Heads Up."
-The "Heads Up" present with each unit encourages the teacher to consider students' prior experiences.
+The Teaching Guide includes a section called, "Heads Up" which encourages the teacher to consider students' prior experiences.
 In this section, teachers are asked to consider students' prior experiences with technology and encouraged to model how to use classroom devices.
-Additionally, this section reminds teachers to incorporate students' cultures, interests and languages into the classroom in an effort to engage students.
+Additionally, this section in Unit 1 reminds teachers to incorporate students' cultures, interests and languages into the classroom in an effort to engage students.
 Teachers are also encouraged to take notes about students in their classrooms in an effort to gain insight into their backgrounds, interests, and personalities.

-The Teaching Guide for English 3D Course B Volume 1 provides opportunities that support multilingual learners as they interact with peers and adults in multiple ways.
+The Teaching Guide for Course B Volume 1 provides opportunities that support multilingual learners as they interact with peers and adults in multiple ways.
 The Language and Learning Objectives section found in the Teaching Guide lays out the different objectives that will be met as students complete each Issue (units of study).
 These objectives ask students to engage in Academic Conversations, take notes using graphic organizers, respond to questions and state perspectives, listen and take notes on classmates' ideas, and present ideas in writing and orally.